Skip to Content

 Serving Suggestions

-This is the classic one-pot stew, it is often served with a bowl of bread and a plate of pickles.
+This is the classic one-pot stew, which is often served with a bowl of bread and a plate of pickles.

 I personally prefer a ciabatta style bread for dunking into my gulyas, but don't tell my neighbours!